uhessentials/uhessentials.github.io/index.md

 # About uhessentials

+Summarizes what the system does and what makes it special and different from other related applications.
+Provide at least one screen shot of every page.
+This initial section should provide enough detail for a user to get up and running with your system (you can provide further help within the application itself).

 BowFolios is a Meteor application providing portfolios for the University of Hawaii community.
 When you come to the site, you are greeted by the following landing page:

 ![](images/landing.png)